svalinn/DAGMC/doc/contribute/devtheory.rst

 Default metadata keyword list:
   - mat: material composition assignment
-  - rho: material density assignment
+  - rho: material density assignment (units: g/cc)
   - boundary: boundary condition
   - tally: indicates a geometric tally on a surface or volume
-  - importance: used to set variance reduction properties (not used by all DAGMC implementations)
+- importance: used to set variance reduction properties [1]_

+The ``mat`` and ``rho`` keywords are required for all DAGMC simulations for full material definitions in each volume of the model.

+Once the metadata in the MOAB file has been parsed, the interface contains functions like ``get_surface_property`` and ``get_volume_property`` which allows one to retrieve metadata values for a keyword using the surface/volume index or MOAB entity handle.

 Metadata Structure in DAGMC Files
 ---------------------------------